Tijara: History

-In 1402, after the death of Raja Nahar Khan, his kingdom was divided among his 9 sons.
+In 1402, after the death of Raja Nahar Khan, his kingdom was divided among his nine sons.
 His son, Malik Alaudin Khan, became the Jagirdar of Tijara.
 Khanzada Ikram Khan, a direct descendant of Malik Alaudin Khan, revolted against the Subahdar Khalilullah of Mewat during the era of Mughal Emperor, Aurangzeb.
 He removed the Subahdar from his post and fort and took control of Tijara and the surrounding districts.
 Subahdar Khalilullah went for an aide to Aurangzeb, who then sent Jai Singh I to crush the revolting Khanzada chief, Ikram Khan.

+After decline of Mughal Empire, Rao Tej Singh (1766-1823) was ruler of Tijara.
+He was king or jagirdar of Kotkasim (region of Alwar), Tapukara (Tijara), Bawal, Taoru, Pataudi, Nuh, Hodal, Palwal, Sohna(Gurgaon) and surrounding areas, in addition to his jagir.
+Other Ahir jagir of Rewari comprised 360 villages.
+Rao Ganga Bishan Singh died in 1799.
+Thereafter, Rani Maya Kanwar appoints Rao Tej Singh, ruler of Taoru as her manager.
+He overthrow Iranian invader and businessman Jauki Ram and added Rewari Pargana (area other than Bawal) into his jagir.
+His jagirdari comprises a vast area of North East Rajasthan and South Haryana.
+He built bada talab in Rewari.
+He was grandfather of freedom fighter Rao Tula Ram and Rao Gopal Dev.

 Dehra-Tijara was a well-developed region.
 The discovery of the image of Shri 1008 Bhagwan Chandraprabhu in 1956 has a remarkable history.

 Khanzadas Community in large number also lived in this town before partition in 1947.
 Fateh Naseeb Khan of the Khanzada community, who was the Commander-in-chief of Alwar State in early 1930s, hailed from Tijara.

 Tijara Fort was converted into a heritage hotel by the Neemrana Hotels group.
 The Tijari fort at Alwar is not a ruin but a building that had been left unfinished in 1845 because of war; the Neemrana Hotels has undertaken completion.